patrickbucher/daily-haskell/diary.md

+# Day 12 (Tu, 2025-08-19)

+I worked through the first five exercises of chapter 7.
+I still don't intuitively grasp the semantics of `foldl` and `foldr`.
+The problem is not that I get their application wrong, but rather that I don't understand why my solution works.
+Both functions process a list from the left to right, but the accumulator value is handed from left to right in `foldl` and the other way around for `foldr`.

+When writing the combine function for `foldr`, the accumulator contains the solution built up from the right; for `foldl`, the accumulator contains the solution built up from the left.
+In other words: Iteration always moves from left to right, but the accumulator is either moved from the left to right (`foldl`) or from the right to left (`foldr`).

+A good hint is the type: `foldl` accepts the accumulator as the first (or _left_) parameter, `foldl` as the second (or _right_) argument.

+It's also interesting from the didactic view: The ability to write down the types of `foldl` and `foldr` correctly without looking it up originates from either rote learning—or from understanding the semantics!

 # Day 11 (Mo, 2025-08-18)

 Only little time in the morning: I worked through the two extended examples in chapter 7, but haven't done the exercises yet, which will have to wait until tomorrow.